AlessioMoraschini/SabeStore/HELP.md

    * Docker Plugin and Docker Pipeline
    * Create new pipeline ("New Item" and select "Pipeline").
    * Configure the pipeline with the script defined in Jenkinsfile
+   * define credentials for jwt-secret (used in pipeline, see Jenkinsfile)
-8. #### Run the pipeline and it should build the software, the image, and deploy the latest replacing the existing one!
+8. #### Run the pipeline
+   it should build the software, the image, and deploy the latest replacing the existing one!

 9. #### Security and authentication/authorization
-   ...
-TODO explain how to use /login and bearer jwt token to access the endpoints
+   * security can be enabled/disabled using jvm args  ```-Dsecurity.enabled=true```
+   * if enabled, security allows to login using the mail/password (crypted with Bcrypt) set in user database.
+   Just call the /login endpoint with username(mail) and password(plain text) matching a valid entry in the DB to receive back a 200 response with Authorization header.
+   Then you can use that header in the following requests to be recognized as logged in user.
+Then, depending on the associated role you can be authorized or not for the various endpoints.

 10.